Restricted License After DUI

-3) Alyssa was arrested in April 15, 2016 for her 2nd DUI offense.
-Her first DUI arrest was in April 20, 2015 (Less than one year ago).
+3) Alyssa was arrested on April 15, 2016, for her 2nd DUI offense.
+Her first DUI arrest was on April 20, 2015 (Less than one year ago).
 Timing for Alyssa in her DUI case is going to be critical.
 An experienced lawyer will know that requesting an Administrative hearing with the DMV puts a hold on any license suspension.
-For someone with a very recent DUI arrest this is very important.
+For someone with a very recent DUI arrest, this is very important.
 The DMV puts operator points on a driver’s license for every traffic offense.
 A DUI conviction or suspension due to DUI arrest will put two points on your license.
 Alyssa can potentially have four (4) points on her license within 1 year.
 This would put her in the Negligent Operator category and her license would be suspended for 1 year.

 Alyssa was smart to hire an experienced DUI defense lawyer who argued against a license suspension long after her arrest date.
 If she did not have proper counsel and did not request the DMV hearing her license would be suspended for 1 year.
 A negligent operator suspension will usually not allow for a restricted license status even after six (6) months.
 Especially where a person is a negligent operator due to two DUI’s in one year the DMV is very unlikely to grant a restricted license.